 Formed in 1848, the Church of the Holy Apostles survived the burning of Barnwell during the Civil War.
-Endurance may come to the church naturally, as it has roots in Charleston, a city acclaimed for its ability to rebuild after destruction.
-The church formed on November 18, 1848 when a group of men – including Charleston rector, the Reverend Thomas John Young – met in a Masonic Hall and decided that Barnwell should organize an Episocpal church and join the Diocese of South Carolina.
+Endurance may come to the church naturally, as its roots lie in Charleston, a city acclaimed for its ability to rebuild after destruction.
+The church was estalished when a group of men – including Charleston rector, the Reverend Thomas John Young – met in a Masonic Hall and decided that Barnwell should organize an Episcopal church and join the Diocese of South Carolina.
 The new church was largely supported by St. Michael’s in Charleston, whose members contributed funds for its establishment and also provided its first pulpit and altar.
 St. Michael’s even supplied the fledgling church with an interim rector.

 By 1856 the congregation was flourishing and ready to build.
 Its first permanent rector, the Reverend Edwin A. Wagner, sold the property adjacent to his home to the church for five dollars.
 Construction then began on the new church, which was completed in 1857.
 Its English-Gothic design was influenced by Wagner, an Englishman.
 He desired a church that complemented his residence on the adjoining property, which was built just prior to the construction of the church.